tuanchris/website/blog/_posts/2021-08-22-how-to-deploy-dbt-to-production-using-git-hub-action.md

 That’s all for this week.
 We have covered:

--   Setting up dbt and credentials for GitHub action
+-   Setting up dbt and credentials for GitHub Actions
 -   Running dbt on a cron schedule
 -   Running dbt on a pull request to main
 -   Linting dbt code with sqlfluff